bitboxer/bitboxer.de/_posts/2016-12-04-new-horizons.md

 them just yet.
 First I will do a small sabbatical till march and enjoy my life.

-Currently bitcrowd is searching for Ruby/Elixir developers right now.
+Bitcrowd is searching for Ruby/Elixir developers right now.
 Ping [info@bitcrowd.net](mailto:info@bitcrowd.net) if you are interested.
 It's a really unique place with lots of smart people working on fun projects.